MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/extensibility/extend-number-sequence-scope.md

 The scope of a number sequence defines which organization uses the number sequence.
 The scope can be **Shared**, **Company**, **Legal entity**, or **Operating unit**. **Company** and **Legal entity** scopes can be combined with fiscal calendar periods to create even more specific number sequences.
 New number sequence scopes can be added through extensions.

-To create a new scope and have it show up in the Dynamics 365 for Operations client, complete the following steps:
+To create a new scope and have it show up in the client, complete the following steps:

 1. Create an enum extension for **NumberSeqParameterType**.
 In the extension, add a new enum value for the new scope type.
 1. Create an enum extension for **NumberSequenceType**.
 Add a new enum value for the new scope type.
 The **NumberSequenceType** enum is used in **NumberSequenceTableEntity** and **NumberSequencesReferenceEntity**.